ANIRUDH-VADERA/ANIRUDH-VADERA/README.md

 ## I'm a Developer, Gamer, Engineer, and a Weeb!!

 - 🏫 I'm cuurently pursuing B-TECH in Computer Science at [VIT,Vellore University.][vit]
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Competitive Coding, DSA, and Backend
 - 👯 I’m looking forward to get a Internship
 - 👀 I'm a night coder.
+- 💬 Ask me about DSA, Web Development
 - 🥅 2022 Goals: Learn more about ThreeJS,Backend Development,Desktop Applications and MERN Stack.
 - ⚡ Fun fact: I love to play Football, play video games, watch web series.
-- 💞️ I’m looking to collaborate on some interesting projects.
+- 💞️ I’m looking to collaborate on some interesting projects and Hackathons.
+- 📫 Reach me at : anirudhvadera@gmail.com

 ---